EMI Calculator India - Calculate Home Loan, Car Loan & Personal Loan EMI

 Prepayment Rules in India

-• For personal loans and car loans, prepayment charges may apply (usually 2-5% of outstanding principal)
+• For personal loans and car loans, prepayment charges may apply and often range around 2–5% of outstanding principal (plus applicable taxes), depending on the lender and the timing of prepayment

 Should You Prepay Your Loan?